 See below for several ensembles inspired by paintings, photographs, illustrations and woodcuts, artists both contemporary and from bygone eras.
-Click on each image for a polyvore page with a listing of all of the items pictured.
+And because Polyvore, sadly, no longer exists, I’m afraid I can no longer link to all of the items pictured.
 Use your imagination and substitute where necessary!

 I’ll admit, I never had much of an appreciation for spring until I moved up North to New Jersey.
 Until that time, I had spent the last twenty years in the semi-tropics and spring was, at best, laughable.
 There were no gusty lions or meek lambs and April showers most certainly did not lead to May flowers.
 It was only the paralyzing heat on the asphalt as soon as February passed and the same line of palm trees as far as the eye could see, stretching to the horizon and beyond.
 Palm trees and heat death forever.
 The end.